uyth/nav_it/README.md

 Note that a change in the checksum digits will invalidate the National ID.

-#### Interface - INationalIDValidator
+#### Interface - IDValidator
 A set of methods we want the Validator to have.
 These correspond to the criteria.

-#### Abstract class - AbstractNationalIDValidator
+#### Abstract class - AbstractIDValidator
-An abstract class that implements `INationalIDValidator`.
-It implements the `validateNationalID`-method, which uses all the other unimplemented methods from the `INationalIDValidator`-interface.
+An abstract class that implements `IDValidator`.
+It implements the `validateID`-method, which uses all the other unimplemented methods from the `IDValidator`-interface.

 In the test we are using the *Liskov substitution principle* to constrict us to this class.
-It makes the code more maintainable and we can have several implementation of `AbstractNationalIDValidator`.
+It makes the code more maintainable and we can have several implementation of `AbstractIDValidator`.

 #### Implementation - NationalIDValidator, DNumberValidator, HNumberValidator
-`NationalIDValidator` extends `AbstractNationalIDValidator` and implements the `INationalIDValidator`.
+`NationalIDValidator` extends `AbstractIDValidator` and implements the `IDValidator`.
 It uses `SimpleDateFormat` to validate dates.

 Note the `dateFormat.setLenient(false)` in the constructor of `NationalIDValidtor`.
  The tests gave some funky results when the date was set to `32` with the default setting.

 `DNumberValidator` and `HNumberValidator` extends `NationalIDValidator`.
-They both override the `ìsValidDate` with their own implementation, which also calls on the `NationalValidator`'s `isValidDate`-method
+They both override the `ìsValidDate`-method with their own implementation, which also calls on the `NationalValidator`'s `isValidDate`-method

 ### Main - A simple command line interface